CBORT-NCBIB/oct-cbort/README.md

 # README - oct-cbort

-This library aims to provide entire processing library (in Python) that is used by the OCT research groups within the Center for Biomedical OCT Research ([CBORT](https://octresearch.org/)) directed by Professor Brett E. Bouma at The Wellman Center for Photomedicine.
+This library aims to provide entire processing library (in Python) that is used by the OCT research groups within the Center for Biomedical OCT Research ([CBORT](https://octresearch.org/)) at The Wellman Center for Photomedicine.
 We aim to provide processing framework for structure, angiography, polarization-senstive OCT that we use for our own and collaborative research projects.

-This library is developed by the following members of the CBORT:
+This library is developed by the following members of the CBORT directed by Professor Brett E. Bouma:

 * Damon DePaoli ([depaoli9](https://github.com/depaoli9); Lead Developer)
-* A. Stephanie Nam ([sweetzinc](https://github.com/sweetzinc); Co-developer and current maintainer)
+* A. Stephanie Nam ([sweetzinc](https://github.com/sweetzinc); Co-developer, provided MATLAB module for OCTA, current maintainer)
-* Martin Villiger (mvilli; Advisor)
+* [Martin Villiger](mailto:MVILLIGER@mgh.harvard.edu) (Primary advisor, provided MATLAB reconstruction scripts for PS-OCT)
-* Benjamin J. Vakoc (bvakoc; Advisor)
+* Benjamin J. Vakoc (Co-advisor)

 With the support from P41EB015903, awarded by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health.